 While the Gibson Les Paul is no longer in production, the original design made a return to the Gibson catalog in 1968.
 Today, the Gibson Les Paul is an iconic electric guitar, and many axe-wielding stars choose it as their number one guitar.

-The Gibson Firebird guitar, also known as the Gibson L-5, was a series of archtop guitars made by the Gibson company in the late 1920s.
+One of the most famous models from this era is the Gibson L-5.
+The L-5 was a series of archtop guitars made by the Gibson company in the late 1920s.
 The model, manufactured until 1958, featured an 18-wide Super 400.

 In the mid-1950s, Gibson added humbucker pickups to the model, which improved the sound and reduced the hum.
 It was used by Johnny Smith, Tal Farlow, Wes Montgomery, and many other jazz musicians.
 This model was also popularized by Alex Lifeson and John McLaughlin.

 When Gibson began making guitars, they marketed them toward young, up-and-coming players.
 However, Les Paul was an important influence on the company’s designs.
 He promoted the guitar and played it on stage.
 His guitars were played on TV shows and commercials.

 He became Gibson’s main endorser.
 Gibson had a reputation for fine craftsmanship.
 They produced several models of instruments, including the ES-335 and the ES-5.
 These guitars were widely popular among guitarists of all genres.

 Gibson also developed other models of instruments.
 For example, they manufactured a flat-top guitar for Gene Autry.
 A special J-200 model was made for Autry and featured a “jumbo” scale neck.

 Gibson had a large presence in the vintage market.
 Their guitars were re-issued multiple times.
 Some of their guitars were very expensive.